Quicr/quicr-protocol-spec/moq-arch.md

 buffers add latency to compensate for this.
 Probing for the RTT has been one of the phases that causes particular problems for this.
-To reduce the latency of QUIC, this work should coordinate with the QUIC working group have have the QUIC working group develop congestion controll optimizations for low latency use of QUIC.
+To reduce the latency of QUIC, this work should coordinate with the QUIC working group have have the QUIC working group develop congestion control optimizations for low latency use of QUIC.

 ## Why not RTP